What Is a Stock Drawdown?

 The Drawdown Severity Score answers one question:

-"Is this a routine dip, or a rare opportunity?"
+"Is this a routine dip, or something rare for this asset?"

-You can view current drawdown data and severity scores for thousands of assets on the Explore page, or check any individual ticker like AAPL or GOOGL for detailed drawdown history.
+You can view current drawdown data and severity scores for hundreds of assets on the Explore page, or check any individual ticker like AAPL or GOOGL for detailed drawdown history.

 Frequently Asked Questions